siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step3.md

 siddhi-operator       1/1     1            1           10m
 ```

 **Note:** The Siddhi Operator parses and validates Siddhi Apps before deploying them.
-This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-consume-app-parser`, and removing it after parsing.
+This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-consume-app-parser`, and removing after parsing.

 The status of the `SiddhiProcess` can be viewed using the following commands.
-The status of the `SiddhiProcess` can be viewed using the following commands.
-Make sure the `power-consume-app` is in the `Ready` state.
-The `Ready` state is the indication that the Siddhi app is deployed correctly and ready to consume external requests.
-The `READY` spec shows the out from all deployments, how many deployments are ready to consume events.

 `kubectl get siddhi`{{execute}}